-It feels great to know that your favorite noodles/biscuits/oil/milk/ bread etc are added with “extra” vitamin – A, D, E, C or minerals like calcium/iron/ zinc/magnesium, etc. But the reality is these added micro-nutrients does NOT actually make the products healthy.
+It feels great to know that your favorite noodles/biscuits/oil/milk/ bread etc are added with “extra” vitamins – A, D, E, C, or minerals like calcium/iron/ zinc/magnesium, etc. But the reality is these added micro-nutrients do NOT actually make the products healthy.
 Understand the fact that the product itself is made up of refined ingredients.
 Next, after going through excessive processing to make the product “ready to eat” or “ready to cook” no nutrition is left.
 Then adding micro-nutrient to it does not make the product any superior as these nutrients often do not get absorbed in our body.

-Not only lack of nutrients, overdosing food with nutrient is equally harmful to our body.
+Not only lack of nutrients, overdosing food with nutrients is equally harmful to our body.
 The serving size mentioned in the label is often way less than the actual consumption.
 Mind it.

 What to do?